gotd/td/README.md

 ### Generated code

-Code output of `gotdgen` contains references to TL types, examples and URL to official documentation.
+Code output of `gotdgen` contains references to TL types, examples, URL to official documentation and extracted comments from it.

 For example, the [auth.Authorization](https://core.telegram.org/type/auth.Authorization) type in `tg/tl_auth_authorization_gen.go`: